Oyster-Recovery-Partnership/GearEff/README.md

-# GearEff
+# Gear Efficiency Study
-Gear efficiency study
+This study is investigating the gear efficiency of collecting oysters with patent tongs and via oyster divers